Starias22/Big-Data-News-Recommender/README.md

 docker compose down
 ```

-And fi you start it again you will remark data the data of your services are persisted effectively.
+And if you start it again you will remark data the data of your services are persisted effectively.

+### Pipeline Comprehensive Description

 ## Contributing